A Love to Kill: Synopsis

 Bok-gu starts by getting himself hired as Eun-suk's bodyguard.
 Then using the same method as his brother (as detailed in Min-gu's diary), Bok-gu woos her thereby humiliating and shaming her when made public.
 Reluctantly, Eun-suk starts to fall for Bok-gu.
 To complicate matters, Bok-gu finds himself falling for Eun-suk as well.
 On the day of her engagement, Bok-gu persuades Eun-suk to run away with him, but her family and Joon-sung announce that she has been kidnapped.
 When Bok-gu is arrested, Eun-suk publicly acknowledges her relationship with him to secure his release, knowing full well that the ensuing scandal will ruin her career.

 Bok-gu completes his revenge by revealing to Eun-suk his identity as Min-gu's brother and his plans to ruin her.
-Eun-suk is devastated not only by this news because societal norm doesn't allow for romantic relationships with the deceased or divorced persons siblings, but also when she sees Min-gu in his current state.
-Euns-suk insists on taking over the care of Min-gu despite the protests of Bok-gu, who is saddened by what he has done and does not want Eun-suk to throw her life away caring for an invalid.
+Eun-suk is devastated not only by this news because societal norms don't allow for romantic relationships with deceased or divorced persons' siblings, but also when she sees Min-gu in his current state.
+Eun-suk insists on taking over the care of Min-gu despite the protests of Bok-gu, who is saddened by what he has done and does not want Eun-suk to throw her life away caring for an invalid.
 As Eun-suk stubbornly continues to visit and care for Min-gu, Bok-gu realizes the truth about their relationship.
 Bok-gu finds out that Min-gu had been the one to leave Eun-suk, fearing he would stand in the way of her success.
 Eun-suk had been relentlessly and faithfully searching for Min-gu and leaving phone messages for him.
 Overcome by guilt for what he has done to Eun-suk, Bok-gu moves Min-gu away to prevent Eun-suk from seeing them again.